Customer relationship management tools

-There are lots of great customer relationship management (CRM) tools out there that you could use in your business.
-With so many options, it can be difficult to choose, especially if you’re going to invest money in one.
+There are lots of great customer relationship management tools out there that you could use in your business.
+With so many options, it can be difficult to choose one, especially if you’re going to invest money and time.
 Use the advice below to find some of the popular customer relationship management tools available on the market.

 What is customer relationship management (CRM)?